 Boards must ensure within seven days of noncompliance, the customer reschedules his or her appointment, good cause is granted, or a sanction is initiated.

-Boards must ensure that participants agree to a specific, preferred contact method—phone, text, e-mail, letter or in person—during the employment planning session and the method is documented in TWIST Counselor Notes.
+Boards must ensure that participants agree to a specific, preferred contact method—phone, text, e-mail, letter or in person—during the employment planning session and the method is documented in Case Notes.

-Outreach Flowchart

 B-803: Timely and Reasonable Attempt for Failure to Meet Participation Requirements

 Boards must be aware that after the date of noncompliance with participation requirements, such as a missed appointment—or the date of Workforce Solutions Office staff discovery of noncompliance—a Choices participant has one business day to contact the Workforce Solutions Office.